 The annuity payments to the grantor during the term of the trust are calculated using the IRS Section 7520 rate, or hurdle rate.1 At the conclusion of the GRAT term, any assets remaining in the trust (any appreciation above the hurdle rate) would pass to heirs free of gift and estate taxes, if the trust is structured properly.
-This hurdle rate is based on an IRS-prescribed rate that changes monthly, based on a variety of economic factors, and has been at historic lows in recent years.
+This hurdle rate is based on an IRS-prescribed rate that changes monthly, based on a variety of economic factors, and has been at historic lows in recent years, but has risen recently.
 (The rate was 0.8% in March 2021.)
 Therefore, for a GRAT established now to be considered a success, the assets in the trust must appreciate by more than the hurdle rate in place when the trust was funded.
 So, when the hurdle rate is low relative to historical levels, the likelihood that the assets will exceed the hurdle rate may be higher, and could mean significant potential estate-tax savings and increased wealth transferred to heirs.

 Choosing the length of the GRAT term

 Currently, the length of the GRAT term can vary, though generally it ranges from 2 to 10 years.
 A benefit to implementing a longer-term GRAT is that a hurdle rate can be locked in for a longer period of time.
 Identifying a preferable term length depends largely on how quickly one believes the trust assets may grow.
 Opting for a longer term gives the trust assets more time to grow (assuming favorable market conditions) and potentially exceed the hurdle rate, versus betting that the assets will appreciate enough to beat the hurdle rate in a shorter time frame.
 Of course, the more the trust assets can grow over a longer period of time, the higher the remaining balance that will pass to heirs gift and estate-tax free.